 Next Semester's Courses

-Summer 2014 Electives
+FAll 2014 Electives

 Prerequisite: BA 500 or the equivalent.
 Contemporary theory and research on organizational structure and design that has relevance for practical problems of designing and managing organizations.

 This course provides an in-depth study of internal and external communication behaviors in business organizations operating in multinational environments.

 Overview of the fundamental theories, issues and concepts in gerontology.
 Includes individual and societal aging; and disciplinary perspectives of adaptations and changes to aging.

 Prepares students to develop gerontology programs and services for diverse aging populations.
 Provides students with the knowledge and skills necessary to develop and/or administer services in the field of aging.

 Examination of both feminist knowledge and research as political practices that have the goal of improving the lives of women and challenging rigid configurations of race, class, gender, and other elements of difference.